 The lighthouse on Eilean Bàn was built to the Design of brothers David and Thomas Stevenson for the Northern Lighthouse Board.
 Built of stone and provided with two keeper's cottages further down the Island.
 Similar to it's sister light at Rubha nan Gall lighthouse, Eilean Bàn Lighthouse is built just offshore, and access to the tower via a high sided iron bridge, supported by several stone foundation piers - these are the only two lighthouses in Scotland to be reached via such a structure.
 The tower is painted in the usual Northern Lighthouse Board house style; the main section of the tower is white, the watch room and gallery is painted a gold/buff colour with white railings, and the lantern, made up of flat tesselating triangular panes, as well as the domed roof, ball vent and Weather vane are all painted black.

-The first light installed in the Lantern was a sperm whale oil lamp, amplified by a Fresnel lens, showing a white light with red and green sectors.
-1898 saw the lamp's conversion to a paraffin light source, refuled by tanks on the shore.
-A further conversion came about in 1960 when the light was again converted to a new source; acetylene - a much cleaner burning gas - which no longer required a permanent keeper to be stationed at the Lighthouse.
+The first light installed in the Lantern in 1857 burnt sperm whale oil lamp, amplified by a Fresnel lens; This setup shone a white light with red and green sectors depending on which direction it was viewed from.
+1898 saw the lamp's conversion to a paraffin light source, fueled by tanks of parafin on the island.